On infinite staircases in toric symplectic four-manifolds: Introduction

 We note that all convex toric domains in Theorem \ref{thm:main} are rational.
 The significance of this property is also highlighted by Conjecture \ref{conj:reflex}. \end{remark}

-\begin{remark} The quantities $\per$ and $\vol$ are, respectively, the affine perimeter and twice the area of the region in $\mathbb{R}^2$ representing $X$.
-They are well-defined as invariants of $X$.
+\begin{remark} The quantities $\per$ and $\vol$ are, respectively, the affine perimeter\footnote{\phantom{.} We recall for the convenience of the reader that the affine perimeter of a polygon is the sum of the affine lengths of its sides.
+The affine length $\ell_A$ of a vector $v \in \mathbb{R}^2$ is the unique $SL_2(\mathbb{Z})$-invariant function that vanishes on vectors of irrational slope, satisfies $\ell_A( (1,0) ) = 1$, and satisfies $\ell_A( c\cdot v) = c\cdot \ell_A(v)$ for all vectors $v$ and scalars $c$: to compute this, by the scaling axiom it suffices to compute for integral vectors, and then by invariance this is one less than the number of integer lattice points that the integral vector contains.
+This is sometimes called the {\bf rational length}, for example in \cite[\S 2.4]{kkp}.} and twice the area of the region in $\mathbb{R}^2$ representing $X$.
+They are well-defined invariants of this region.
 In particular, $\vol$ is the {\bf symplectic volume} of $X$.
 Note also that $\frac{\per^2}{\vol}$ is invariant under scaling of (the region representing) $X$. \end{remark}

 We can now state precisely our theorem about finding accumulation points.

 \begin{theorem} Let $X$ be a finite type convex toric domain.
 If the ellipsoid embedding function $c_X(a)$ has an infinite staircase then it accumulates at $a_0$, a real solution\footnote{ \phantom{.}Note that if equation \eqref{eqn:theequation} has two distinct real solutions, then there is a unique solution greater than 1.
 Thus, when $a_0$ exists as in the statement of the theorem, it is unique on the domain of $c_X$.} of the quadratic equation